gndrmnn/nodepool/doc/source/configuration.rst

 for setup script details.
 See :ref:`scripts` for setup script details.

+The `config_drive` value is optional and defines whether config_drive should be used for the image.

 The `meta` section is optional.
 It is a dict of arbitrary key/value metadata to store for this server using the nova metadata service.
 A maximum of five entries is allowed, and both keys and values must be